Generalised wavefunction coefficients and acyclonesto-cosmohedra: Acyclonesto-cosmohedra

 \section{Acyclonesto-cosmohedra}

 In this section, we associate to every acyclonestohedron a non-simple polytope called the \emph{acyclonesto-cosmohedron} that generalises the cosmohedron for Stasheff associahedra \cite{Arkani-Hamed:2024jbp} and graph cosmohedra \cite{Glew:2025otn} as well as rational functions called \emph{cosmological amplitubes} that generalise the cosmological amplitubes for graph associahedra \cite{Glew:2025otn}.
+The acyclonesto-cosmohedra are also called poset cosmohedra in the poset case.
 For the Stasheff case, amplitubes are known to be closely related to wavefunction coefficients for Bunch--Davies vacua in flat space as well as Friedman--Lemaître--Robertson--Walker metrics \cite{Arkani-Hamed:2024jbp}, and we may expect that the acyclonesto-cosmohedra are related to wavefunction coefficients in cosmological states with exotic kinematics whose scattering amplitudes are described by the amplitubes for the acyclonestohedra.